Woolwich Ferry: Nearest alternative crossings

 The nearest alternative crossing for pedestrians is the Woolwich foot tunnel about 100 metres (110 yds) to the east.
 A Docklands Light Railway (DLR) station, Woolwich Arsenal on the south side of the Thames, was opened in January 2009 as the new terminus of the London City Airport branch.
 King George V DLR station, on the opposite side of the river, is close to the north ferry dock.

-The nearest vehicle alternatives are the Blackwall Tunnel about 2 mi upstream to the west, or the Dartford Crossing around 10 mi downstream to the east.
-Both tunnels have height restrictions for heavy goods vehicles, and users of the Dartford Crossing incur toll charges.
+The nearest vehicle alternatives are the Silvertown Tunnel about 2 mi upstream to the west, or the Dartford Crossing around 10 mi downstream to the east.
+Both alternative routes incur toll charges.

 History

 Early services

 There has been a connection across the Thames between what is now Old Woolwich and what would later be North Woolwich since the Norman Conquest.
 The area was mentioned in Domesday Book as 63 acre belonging to Hamon, the dapifer (steward), "which belong to (pertinent in) Woolwich"; the "pertinent" here refers to the portion of land north of the Thames yet also part of the county of Kent.
 State papers in 1308 show that a service was running between North Woolwich and Warren Lane.
 That year, William de Wicton sold the business to William atte Halle for £10.
 The ferry was subsequently sold in 1320 for 100 silver marks.

 Cross-river traffic increased following the establishment of the Royal Arsenal in 1671.
 To enable movement of troops and supplies, the army established its own ferry in 1810.
-The following year an Act of Parliament established a commercial ferry company, but it was dissolved in 1844.
+The following year the Woolwich Ferry Act 1811 (51 Geo.
+3. c. cxcix) established a commercial ferry company, but it was dissolved in 1844.
 In 1846, the Eastern Counties and Thames Junction Railway extended its lines to include a Thames wharf branch; eventually three steam ferries operated, but they proved inadequate to meet the growing demand.
 In October 1880, a public meeting was held in Woolwich to discuss setting up a locally run steam-ferry service, but the cost was seen as prohibitive.

 Following the establishment of the Metropolitan Board of Works, which had taken over toll bridges in west London and opened them to free public use, it was suggested that the board should fund a free crossing of the Thames in east London.
 Proposals were made to provide services at Woolwich and further upstream at Greenwich, but the latter plan was abandoned.
 In 1884 the board agreed to provide two steam-powered ferries, each costing £10,650, and asked chief engineer Sir Joseph Bazalgette to lead design and construction.
 In September 1887 Messrs Mowlem and company were awarded contracts valued at £54,900 to build approaches, bridges and pontoons.